AMReX-Fusion/Furnace/README.md

     `development` to `main`.

-  * Contributions are welcomed from anyone in the form of a pull request from your fork of Castro, targeting the `development` branch.
+  * Contributions are welcomed from anyone in the form of a pull request from your fork of Furnace, targeting the `development` branch.
 (If you mistakenly target `main`, we can change it for you.)